jizzel/turing-ngrx/README.md

-# NgRx
+# Turing NgRx

-Starter files with no NgRx added.
+Experimenting with NgRx

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3. and upgraded to version *

 ## Development server